-Dates and times will be announced by emails and on the Digital Sign on McClellan 3rd floor
+Dates and times will be announced by emails

 Praxis Scores should be submitted by August 1st for the Spring Student Teachers and February 15th for the Fall Student Teachers.

 - 1) Initial Portfolio Workshop - a.
 Receive information about the initial portfolio - b.
 Receive Student Teaching Application Packet - 2) Student Teaching Application Packet - 3) Department of Education Faculty will offer Special Portfolio Workdays throughout the semester. - 4) Initial Portfolio Notebook is Due by noon on the date specified Fall Semester and Spring semester - 5) Initial Portfolio Presentation and Interview on the date scheduled Fall Semester and Spring Semester - 6) Orientation Meeting for Student Teaching Semester - a.
 Receive information about Student Teaching Course - b.
 Receive information regarding notebook and expectations - c.
 Receive placement information